Uncovering dynamically critical regions in near-wall turbulence using 3D Convolutional Neural Networks: Methods

 \subsection{Direct Numerical Simulation}

-The data used for training the CNN was generated using a DNS of a periodic turbulent channel flow.
-The simulation is based on the incompressible Navier-Stokes equations, which are solved using a high order conservative finite difference scheme~\citep{Desjardins2008}.
-The flow is driven by imposing a pressure gradient in the streamwise direction, which changes in time to maintain a constant mass flow rate.
-The simulation domain and its dimensions are shown in Figure~\ref{fig:diagram}.
+The turbulent flow data used in this work was generated using Direct Numerical Simulation (DNS) of a periodic channel flow.
+The incompressible Navier-Stokes equations were solved using a second order finite difference scheme on a staggered grid and the second order semi-implicit Crank-Nicolson scheme~\cite{Desjardins2008}.
+The flow was driven in the channel by imposing a constant pressure gradient in the streamwise direction.
+The simulation domain and its dimensions are shown in Fig.~\ref{fig:diagram} for friction Reynolds number $Re_\tau = u_{\tau} (L_y/2)/\nu \approx 300$, where $u_\tau = \sqrt{\tau/\rho}$ is the friction velocity and $\tau = \mu \partial u/\partial y$ is the surface shear stress.

-The channel uses periodic boundaries in the streamwise and spanwise directions, and the no-slip boundary condition at the top and bottom walls.
-The friction Reynolds number for the data used for training the CNN is approximately $Re_\tau = u_{\tau} (L_y/2)/\nu = 300$.
-Here, $u_\tau = \sqrt{\tau/\rho}$ is the friction velocity, $\tau = \mu \partial u/\partial y$ is the surface shear stress, $\nu = \mu/\rho$ is the kinematic viscosity, and $\rho$ is the fluid density.
-The mean velocity and rms velocity profiles for two distinct simulations at $Re_\tau = 300$ and $670$ are shown in Figure~\ref{fig:loglaw}.
+Periodic boundary conditions were used in the streamwise and spanwise directions, and the no-slip boundary condition was enforced at the top and bottom walls.
+A stretched cartesian grid was used in the wall-normal direction to resolve the viscous length scales close to the wall.
+The minimum grid cell height $\Delta y$ was $0.03\delta^+$ next to the wall, and the maximum $\Delta y$ was $2.4\delta^+$ in the core region, with the cell height stretched using a hyperbolic tangent function.
+Here, $\delta^+ = \nu/u_{\tau}$ is the viscous length scale, $\nu = \mu/\rho$ is the kinematic viscosity, $\mu$ is the dynamic viscosity, and $\rho$ is the fluid density.
+The grid cell sizes were kept uniform in the streamwise and spanwise directions ($\Delta x=\Delta z = 3.5\delta^+$).
+The mean velocity and rms (root mean square) velocity profiles for two distinct channel flow simulations at $Re_\tau = 300$ and $670$ are shown in Fig.~\ref{fig:loglaw}, and compare well with benchmark results from Moser et al.~\cite{Moser1999}.

-Once the flow is statistically stationary, several snapshots are recorded at intervals of approximately $40t^+$, which allows the individual snapshots to be temporally decorrelated.
-Here, $t^+ = \delta^+/u_\tau$ is the viscous time scale and $\delta^+ = \nu/u_{\tau}$ is the viscous length scale.
-Each full-channel snapshot is divided up into Minimal Flow Unit-sized sections~\citep{Jimenez1991}, as depicted by the white box in Figure~\ref{fig:diagram}.
-Similarly, MFU-sized samples are extracted from the upper wall after flipping the wall-normal and spanwise velocities appropriately, so as to maintain the same orientation as the lower wall.
-This procedure yields 450 three-dimensional sections (velocity samples) per wall for each snapshot, and a total of 10,800 velocity samples from 12 independent full-channel snapshots.
+Upon reaching a statistically stationary state, time snapshots were recorded at regular intervals with sufficient separation (approximately $13t^+$) to ensure temporal decorrelation.
+Here, $t^+ = \delta^+/u_\tau$ is the viscous time scale.
+Each full-channel snapshot was then divided into Minimal Flow Unit-sized (MFU) sections~\cite{Jimenez1991}, as indicated by the white box in the bottom left corner of Fig.~\ref{fig:diagram}.
+Similarly, MFU-sized samples were extracted from the upper channel wall after rotating the wall-normal and spanwise velocities appropriately, so as to maintain a comparable orientation to the lower wall samples.
+This procedure resulted in 450 three-dimensional sections (i.e., velocity samples) on each wall from every snapshot, for a total of 10,800 velocity samples from 12 time-decorrelated snapshots recorded from the DNS.